AlfrescoPremierServices/hc-harvester/README.md

 ### Execute

 As stated in the pre-requisite, make sure you can login to your hosts using ssh for Linux boxes before trying to run.
-The recommandation is to configure your local ssh/config file so you can login to the machine in a non-interactive maner with the appropriate user (please refer to ssh documentation).
+The recommandation is to configure your local ssh/config file so you can login to the machine in a non-interactive manner with the appropriate user (please refer to ssh documentation).
-Once you've prepared your inventory file and provided necessary informations (lie passwords and maybe others), you'll need to initialize the tool:
+Once you've prepared your inventory file and provided necessary informations (like passwords and maybe others), you'll need to initialize the tool:

 ```
 $ git submodule init